Samoxiaki/Junkpy/README.md

 	- `value`: The value to be processed.
 This object could be of any type.
 	- `**kwargs`: Keyword arguments received from data being parsed.

-Every type processor contains a shares a property called `metadata` which can be accessed inside `load` method.
+Every type processor contains a shared property called `metadata` which can be accessed inside `load` method.
 This property stores the following data:
 - `file_path`: Path of the current file being parsed, if any, otherwise `None`.

-The `metadata` can also be used to store data and share it accross different type processors.
+The `metadata` can also be used to store data and share it across different type processors.

+Retrieve the current parser instance from the `parser` property of type processors.
+This allows parsing data recursively while processing is ongoing.

-By including your custom type processor in the parser's initialization, you enable the parser to recognize and apply the specified modifications when loading files.
+By including your custom type processor during the parser's initialization, you enable the parser to recognize and apply the specified modifications when loading files.

 Note: Not all type conversions in Junkpy can be initialized with a null value.
 For example, when a `null` value is converted to the type `(string)`, a Python string object with the value `"None"` will be created.
 However, if the type is `(int)`, it will result in an error since `null` cannot be converted to an integer.
-It's important to be cautious when using type conversions and ensure they are compatible with null values.
+It's important to exercise caution when using type conversions and ensure they are compatible with null values.

 ### Extending the Parser Class